alessandromemmola/reindexme/README.md

 ReIndexMe was created to solve a practical issue frequently encountered by website owners and content publishers: LinkedIn sometimes continues displaying outdated previews after a page has been updated.

 The service simplifies the process of requesting a fresh inspection of a URL through LinkedIn's public inspection workflow.

+It does not replace LinkedIn's official tools, but makes the workflow easier to access, understand, and integrate into existing publishing processes.

 The platform provides: